Best Tech Stack for Building a Discord Bot as a Solo Developer

 Microservice architecture.
 Your bot doesn't need a separate service for commands, events, and the database layer.
 One process handles everything until you're running a very large bot.
 I've seen developers split a 500-line bot into three "microservices" for no reason.
 Keep it simple.

 Docker for development.
-Use Docker for production deployment if your hosting requires it, but develop locally with tsx watch (TypeScript execute with file watching).
+Use Docker for production deployment if your hosting requires it, but develop locally with tsx watch (TypeScript execute with file watching). tsx is at 4.22.3 on npm and runs on Node 18 or newer.
 The hot-reload cycle is faster than rebuilding containers.

 Sharding before you need it.
-Discord requires sharding at 2,500 servers.
+Discord documents that each shard supports a maximum of 2,500 guilds, and apps in 2,500 or more guilds must enable sharding.
 Until you're close to that number, a single process handles everything fine.
 Premature sharding adds significant complexity to your database queries, caching, and command handling.

 Web frameworks.
 Your bot doesn't need Express or Fastify unless you're building a web dashboard alongside it.
 The Discord gateway handles all communication.
 If you need a health check endpoint, a five-line HTTP server is enough.